cjdelisle/cjdns/HACKING.md

 Testing
 -------

-We always need more tests, but nobody likes writing them.
 Any file in a /test/ subdirectory which ends with _test.c will be compiled as a test and added to the testing regime through some cmake hackery. you might have to cmake .. again before typing make.
 Tests can fail by returning non-zero or using assert statements, whatever makes sense.
 Tests are exempt from most code style rules and checkfiles.pl is much easier on them.

-All patches which add tests will be addressed before any patches which don't.
+*All patches which add tests will be addressed before any patches which don't.*